Cost: £20 for 100ml

 Finish – The depth is very good and I tried to show that with a few pics above.
 However, the feel to touch is not a “dry” feel and you can tell that a wax has been applied to the car.
 It’s not sticky or anything like that at all, but it doesn’t just feel dry to the touch, it will show slight finger prints if you touch it.
 I suspect this type of finish will be awesome with the water beading.
 I just wonder how resilient it will be to dust and road grime.

 This costs £20 for 100ml of wax, for £30 you can get a big tub of Meguiar’s Ultimate Wax.
 To put this into perspective for the same amount of Dat Wax that would set you back £60.
 Now there are some serious, really serious contenders for bespoke waxes at that price.
 Would it cover as many cars as the leading manufacturers on a like for like basis?
-I don’t think it will just by the way it’s applied, you have to dip into the pot a little more as It’s smaller to get some out, not a gentle wipe over a larger area.
+I don’t think it will just by the way it’s applied, you have to dip into the pot a little more as it’s smaller trying to get some out, not a gentle wipe over the surface of a larger area.